ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 All multi-user systems and services must check for redundant User IDs and accounts.
 If necessary, remove the redundant IDs or accounts.
 The [IT Security - Access Control Standard][acs] discusses the management and removal of accounts.
 If someone is no longer allowed to access a system, check for and change any shared account or common password they might still have.

-## Identity Providers (IdP) / Single Sign-On (SSO)
+### Identity Providers and Single Sign-On

-Where possible, integration into existing MOJ IdP or SSO solutions (such as MOJ Office 365 or MOJ D&T Google G-Suite) should be used to entirely mitigate the need to design, create, implement and manage an authentication solution.
+When you need an authentication solution, try to use existing MOJ services.
+Examples include Identity Provider (IdP) or Single Sign-On (SSO) services, such as Office 365 or D&T Google G-Suite.
+This helps reduce the need to design, create, deploy and manage yet another solution.

-SSO integration into existing MOJ IdP solutions improves the user experience by seamlessly providing authentication to systems using existing MOJ credentials.
+SSO integration in existing IdP solutions improves the user experience.
+This is because you can authenticate to systems using existing MOJ credentials.

 ---